kkreine/kkreine.github.io/index.md

 ### Volunteering
 **Green Light New Orleans 2021**
-> Preparing rain barrels to combat
+> Preparing rain barrels to combat flooding in New Orleans

 **Anna’s Place 2018-2019**
 > Assisting in an after-school program for disadvantaged local youth through homework help, assisting in music lessons, and dinner preparation

 **Boys Hope Girls Hope 2018-2019**
-> Tutored at a home that provided housing and education funding for local children **Alpha Omicron Pi Fraternity, Property Manager 2017-2018**
+> Tutored at a home that provided housing and education funding for local children

+**Alpha Omicron Pi Fraternity, Property Manager 2017-2018**
 > Managed the assets of the fraternity used for meetings and events